Dietary supplements for vegetarians: An overview

 Balanced meals

-Legal notice regarding health information:
+Legal notice regarding health-related claims:

-Our information is for general information purposes only and does not replace medical advice.
-Food supplements are not a substitute for a balanced diet and a healthy lifestyle.
-Health claims regarding food supplements must comply with the Health Claims Regulation (EC) No. 1924/2006 and be approved by the European Food Safety Authority (EFSA).
-If you have any health concerns or questions, please consult a doctor.
+Our information is for general informational purposes only and does not replace medical advice.
+Dietary supplements do not replace a balanced diet and a healthy lifestyle.
+Health-related claims about dietary supplements must comply with the Health Claims Regulation (EC) No. 1924/2006 and be approved by the European Food Safety Authority (EFSA).
+In case of health complaints or questions, please consult a doctor.

 FAQ